istio/istio.io/bugs/index.md

 # Bugs!
 Issues ?

 Oh no!
-You are having troubles or found a bug?
+You are having trouble or found a bug?
 Here's what you need to do:

 1. Check out the [troubleshooting guide]({{home}}/troubleshooting) for solutions to common problems.